incident-io/terraform-provider-incident/docs/resources/schedule.md

         ]
       },
       {
-        # The date that a schedule rotation versin came into effect
+        # The date that a schedule rotation version came into effect
         # Expects an RFC3339 formatted string
         effective_from = "2024-05-14T12:54:13Z"